medizininformatik-initiative/fts-next/docs/cd-agent/bundle-sender.md

 ## Notes

-* The `baseUrl` field must be a valid URL pointing to the RDA server.
 * The `project` field must match a valid project configuration as defined in the RDA setup.
 For more details, refer to the [Project Configuration documentation](../rd-agent/project).